West Virginia Code

 (B) Can be viewed or reproduced;

-(C) Is not intended to and does not violate article eight-c, chapter sixty-one of this code;
+(C) Is not intended to and does not violate §61-8C-1 et seq. of this code;

-(D) Does not contain obscene matter or sexually explicit conduct, as defined by article eight-a, chapter sixty-one of this code;
+(D) Does not contain obscene matter or sexually explicit conduct, as defined by §61-8A-1 et seq. of this code;

-(E) Is intended for reasonable commercial exploitation for the delivery medium used; and
+(E) Is intended for reasonable commercial exploitation for the delivery medium used whether delivery is in state or multi-state distribution; and

-(a) An eligible company may apply for, and the Tax Commissioner shall allow, a nonrefundable tax credit in an amount equal to the percentage specified in section five of this article of:
+(a) An eligible company may apply for, and the Tax Commissioner shall allow, a nonrefundable tax credit in an amount equal to the percentage specified in §11-13X-5 of this code of:

-(1) Direct production expenditures incurred in West Virginia that are directly attributable to the production in West Virginia of a qualified project and that occur in West Virginia or with a West Virginia vendor; and
+(1) Direct production expenditures incurred in West Virginia that are directly attributable to the production in West Virginia of a qualified project which expenditures occur in West Virginia or with a West Virginia vendor; and

 (2) Postproduction expenditures incurred in West Virginia that are: